Types of Risks in Bond Investing

 The exact nature of risks associated with investing in bonds depends primarily on the type of bond you purchase.
-Broadly, these are the risks you need to be prepared for.
+Broadly, these are the types of risks associated with bonds that you need to be prepared for.

 This is the risk of the bond’s price falling as the interest rates in the market rise.
 If the interest rates are on an upward trajectory, newly issued bonds will offer more attractive coupon payments than the bonds you hold, which carry older and lower interest rates.
 As a result, the prices of the old bonds become less attractive for investors, who will prefer to buy the new bonds with higher interest rates.